 The nucleus accumbens shell, has been termed an endocannabinoid hedonic hotspot for sensory pleasure (Mahler et al., 2007).
 CB1 receptors are widely expressed in the nucleus accumbens (Tsou et al., 1998), and localized injections of anandamide (Mahler et al., 2007) and 2-AG (Kirkham et al., 2002) produce both hyperphagia and increased liking responses in rats.
 Moreover, CB1 receptor downregulation in the nucleus accumbens has been observed in dietary obese rats fed palatable junk foods (Harrold et al., 2002).
 The preclinical data suggest a role for the endogenous cannabinoid system in food reward or “liking”, which is reflected in the components that comprise the “hedonic eating” subscale of the CEEQ.

-Clearly, endocannabinoid control of appetite is multifaceted (Di Marzo & Matias, 2005), and as Kirkham et al. (2002) suggest cannabinoid-associated “wanting” and “liking” are not mutually exclusive.
+Clearly, endocannabinoid control of appetite is multifaceted (Di Marzo & Matias, 2005) and, as Kirkham et al. (2002) suggest, cannabinoid-associated “wanting” and “liking” are not mutually exclusive.
 Rather, they confer a general brain-reward activation responsible for feeding initiation, and enhanced appreciation of food while it is being consumed.
 This assertion is supported by the current results, with the two-factor model suggesting that cannabis has acute effects on both appetitive/motivational and hedonic factors that influence eating behaviour.

 Human appetite involves a complex interplay between motivation, reward and behavioural control (Roberts et al., 2017), and it is now clear that the endocannabinoid system is heavily involved in hunger and food reward.
 Thus, our data suggest that cannabis-induced hyperphagia is produced by natural adjustments in endocannabinoid-mediated hunger, sensory and food-reward processes, leading to enhanced appetite and a heightened appreciation of food.